Three Levers

 σ Is the Advertiser’s Lever

-A climbing physical therapist sets σ tight: only queries about climbing injuries, rehab for finger pulleys, bouldering recovery.
+A climbing physical therapist sets σ tight: only queries about climbing injuries and finger pulley rehab.
 A general sports PT sets σ wide.
 Anything sports-related is worth a bid.

 The scoring function already rewards accurate positioning: an advertiser closer to the query wins, all else equal. σ controls how much of the space around that position they’re willing to serve.
-Tight σ means high scores near the center but rapid falloff.
-Wide σ means moderate scores across a broad region.
+Tight σ scores high near the center but falls off fast; a wide σ trades peak score for reach.

 τ Is the Publisher’s Lever